newrelic/helm-charts/charts/nri-bundle/README.md

 ## Configure Dependencies

 It is possible to configure dependencies values from this chart.
-For example you can configure verboseLog variable of the newrelic-infrastructure chart installed ad a dependency as follows.
+For example you can configure verboseLog variable of the newrelic-infrastructure chart installed as a dependency as follows.

 ``` yaml
 newrelic-infrastructure: